Improved Linear Programs for Discrete Barycenters: Acknowledgments

 \section{Acknowledgments}

-We thank Natalia Villegas Franco for running and visualizing the computations on the Denver crime data in Section \ref{sec:compgeneral}; see Figure \ref{fig:murders}.
-Borgwardt gratefully acknowledges support through Grant 524210 {\em Polyhedral Theory in Data Analytics}, Collaboration Grant for Mathematicians, of the Simons Foundation.
+We thank Natalia Villegas Franco for the implementation of a visualization basis for the computations on Denver crime data depicted in Figure \ref{fig:murders}.
+We gratefully acknowledge support through the Collaboration Grant for Mathematicians {\em Polyhedral Theory in Data Analytics} of the Simons Foundation.